umakiyer/World-Weather_Analysis/README.md

 ## Purpose of the repository :
 1. Weather Database:

-   * Created 2000 latitude & longitudes using random number function
+   * Created 2000 latitude & longitudes using random number function.
-   * Using Citipy , created list of the citites from longitudes & latitude
+   * Using Citipy , created list of the citites from longitudes & latitude.
    * Using openweathermap , created city dataframe for the cities found in open weather map.
    * Saved the dataframe to a csv file (WeatherPy_Database).